12 best email newsletter software in 2026

 Pricing

 Campaign Monitor offers three main plans: Lite, Essentials, and Premier.
-Pricing depends on your contact count — see the pricing page for current rates.
+Pricing depends on your contact count, with the Lite plan starting at $13/month and allowing monthly sends equal to 5x your subscriber count.

 • Essentials: includes unlimited email sends and priority level support (see pricing page for current pricing).